Vidhyadhari98/CrowdSensing/README.md

 proximity sensing in Crowdsensing

-The goal of the project is to explore and demonstrate the utilization of Bluetooth and sensors for proximity sensing in the commuting sector.
+The goal of the project is to explore and demonstrate the utilization of sensors for proximity sensing in the commuting sector.
 The project aims to develop a system that can accurately detect crowdedness in train coaches and provide real-time information to users.

 Implementing proximity sensing for crowd management in crowded commuting environments offers several key benefits.